-As an international school, we realise that languages are important, and our programme is designed so that students will have time to study two, which students are able to choose themselves.
-The choices we offer are Mandarin, French, German and Spanish, although students can only select Spanish when they get to year 9.
-If students aren’t native or fluent English speakers and they find working in English difficult, they can also choose EAL instead of one of their language options.
+As an international school, we realise that languages are important, and our programme is designed so that students will have time to study two, which they are able to choose themselves.
+The choices we offer are Mandarin, French, German and Spanish.
+If students aren’t native or fluent English speakers, then we support them through our comprehensive EAL (English as an Additional Language) programme as one of their language options.
 We follow the Cambridge Assessment English framework which provides our EAL learners with an internationally recognised certificate showing their level attained in English.
 Students regularly move from EAL to mainstream classes after demonstrating appropriate progress through the results of their Cambridge examinations.